hediet/vscode-debug-visualizer/extension/README.md

 Visualizers consume specific JSON data.
 See [Integrated Visualizers](#Integrated%20Visualizers) for the schema of supported JSON data.

-The currently visualized expression should evaluate to a JSON Object string, matching the schema of one of the supported visualizers.
+The currently watched expression should evaluate to a JSON Object string, matching the schema of one of the supported visualizers.
 This JSON string may be surrounded by single or double quotation marks (or none at all) and must not be escaped.
 A valid example is `"{ "kind": { "text": true }, "text": "some text\nmore text" }"`.